Skip to main content

 18th edition of the L’Oréal Portugal Medals of Honor for Women in Science

-The four young Portuguese researchers who won the 18th edition of the L'Oréal Portugal Medals of Honor for Women in Science, a joint initiative between L'Oréal Portugal, the UNESCO National Commission and FCT, which has been held in Portugal since 2004, were announced today, March 23.
+Today, March 23, the four young Portuguese researchers who won the 18th edition of the L'Oréal Portugal Medals of Honor for Women in Science were announced.
+This is a joint initiative between L'Oréal Portugal, the National Commission for UNESCO, and FCT, which has been held in Portugal since 2004.

-The researchers, who hold doctorates or post-doctorates in their areas of specialization and are aged between 32 and 35, were selected from more than 72 candidates by a scientific jury chaired by Professor Alexandre Quintanilha.
+The researchers, who hold PhDs or postdoctoral degrees in their areas of expertise and are aged between 32 and 35, were selected from more than 72 candidates by a scientific jury chaired by Professor Alexandre Quintanilha.

 SANDRA TAVARES